347-600-5222

 • Chocolate (cioccolato): A favorite among younger generations.

-• Pistachio cream: Popular in Sicily and the south.
+• Pistachio cream: Popular in the south.

 Fruit Juices and Yogurt

-Most common breakfast juices in Italy include:
+Most common juices include:

-• Peach juice (succo di pesca), very popular among children.
+• Peach juice (succo di pesca): Very popular among children.

-• Pear juice (succo di pera), sweet and mild.
+• Pear juice (succo di pera): Sweet and mild.

-This evolution demonstrates the Italian ability to adapt without abandoning tradition: yogurt and juice are consumed in addition to, not instead of, coffee and pastries.
+Yogurt is typically eaten plain, with cereals, or with fresh fruit.
+This evolution demonstrates the ability to adapt without abandoning tradition: yogurt and juice are consumed in addition to, not instead of, coffee and pastries.

 Biscuits and Cookies (Fette Biscottate, Biscotti)